What Is a Minimum Viable Product (MVP)?

 Beginning with an MVP also allows you to collect invaluable feedback to direct product development.
 Customer feedback is a must when you are developing a new product or service.
 Customer feedback helps you understand customers’ problems and pain points and helps you develop your solution to meet their wants and needs better.

-By launching an MVP, you can familiarize yourself with who your users and customers are, observe how they use and interact with your product or service, and learn how to better solve the problems for which they are seeking solutions.
+By launching an MVP, you can familiarize yourself with who your customers are, observe how they use and interact with your product or service, and learn how to better solve the problems for which they are seeking solutions.

 Early Testing of Your Product or Service